MUSE | MUN

 • She has poisonous blood.

-•The segments don't see themselves as different people, even if they have different “names” at the end they're all Virelle Parvin Mehrabi, La Dottoressa.
-They're not sisters, they're not clones, they're different versions of the same person.
+•The segments don't see themselves as different people, even if they have different “names” at the end they're all Virelle, La Dottoressa.
+They're not sisters, they're not clones, they're different versions of the same person, even Alpha doesn't see herself as different than her segments.

-• As she has Fae blood, her aging is completely different than normal humans.
+• As she's a fae hybrid, her aging is completely different than normal humans.
 Her physical age changes based on high stress levels.
-Her age only goes up, not down.
+Her age only goes up, not down, but she's an imortal being.